 What to Expect in this Course

 Students have the option of attending class in person at the Canyon Country Campus or online via Zoom platform.
 This class is not self-paced instruction and the weekly lecture meetings are required.
 All course materials, including the textbook and Zoom meeting information will be provided in Canvas.
 Students are responsible for checking the course Canvas materials and meeting all deadlines for homework, assignments, discussions, and exams.
-You can expect an average of 4-6 hours per week time commitment to complete assignments in addition to the weekly 3-hour lecture.
+Students are also required to review the self-study materials posted weekly in Canvas.
+You can expect an average of 6-8 hours per week time commitment to complete assignments in addition to the weekly 3-hour live lecture.